 \section{Abstract}

 \textit{Off-policy evaluation} (OPE) aims to estimate the performance of hypothetical policies using data generated by a different policy.
-Because of its huge potential impact, there has been growing research interest in OPE.
+Because of its huge potential impact in practice, there has been growing research interest in this field.
 There is, however, no real-world public dataset that enables the evaluation of OPE, making its experimental studies unrealistic and irreproducible.
-With the goal of enabling realistic and reproducible OPE research, we publicize the \textit{Open Bandit Dataset} collected on a large-scale fashion e-commerce platform, ZOZOTOWN.
-Our dataset is unique in that it contains a set of \textit{multiple} logged bandit feedback datasets collected by running different policies on the same platform.
-This enables realistic and reproducible experimental comparisons of different OPE estimators for the first time.
-We also develop Python software called the \textit{Open Bandit Pipeline} to streamline and standardize the implementations of bandit algorithms and OPE.
-Our open data and pipeline will contribute to the fair and transparent OPE research and help the community identify fruitful research directions.
-Finally, we provide extensive benchmark experiments of existing OPE estimators using our data and pipeline.
-Our experiments open up essential challenges and new avenues for future OPE research.
-Our pipeline and example data are available at \textbf{https://github.com/st-tech/zr-obp}.
+With the goal of enabling realistic and reproducible OPE research, we present \textit{Open Bandit Dataset}, a public logged bandit dataset collected on a large-scale fashion e-commerce platform, ZOZOTOWN.
+Our dataset is unique in that it contains a set of \textit{multiple} logged bandit datasets collected by running different policies on the same platform.
+This enables experimental comparisons of different OPE estimators for the first time.
+We also develop Python software called \textit{Open Bandit Pipeline} to streamline and standardize the implementation of batch bandit algorithms and OPE.
+Our open data and software will contribute to fair and transparent OPE research and help the community identify fruitful research directions.
+We provide extensive benchmark experiments of existing OPE estimators using our dataset and software.
+The results open up essential challenges and new avenues for future OPE research.